lcpp-org/RustBCA/README.md

 # `RustBCA`

-`RustBCA` is a general-purpose, high-performance code for simulating ion-material interactions using the binary collision approximation ([BCA]), written in [Rust]!
+`RustBCA` is a general-purpose, high-performance code for simulating ion-material interactions including sputtering, reflection, and implantation using the binary collision approximation ([BCA]), written in [Rust]!
 RustBCA consists of a standalone code and libraries for including ion-material interactions in simulations written in C/C++, Python, and Fortran.

 By discretizing the collision cascade into a sequence of binary collisions, [BCA] codes can accurately and efficiently model the prompt interaction between an energetic ion and a target material.
-This includes reflection, implantation, and transmission of the incident ion, as well as sputtering and displacement damage of the target.
-Generally, [BCA] codes are valid for incident ion energies between approximately ~1 eV/nucleon to <1 GeV/nucleon.
+This includes reflection, implantation, and transmission of the incident ion, s well as sputtering and displacement damage of the target.
+Generally, [BCA] codes can be valid for incident ion energies between approximately ~1 eV/nucleon to <1 GeV/nucleon.

 Check out the `RustBCA` [Wiki] for detailed information, installation instructions, use cases, examples, and more.
 See the RustBCA paper at the